2013 Bohol earthquake: Power and water supply

-One in every five households in Bohol had electrical power disruption a week after the earthquake hit.
+One in every five households in Bohol had no electricity a week after the earthquake hit.
 In terms of number of barangays, according to the Department of Energy, 91 percent of 602 villages had their power restored.
 On October 24, Tagbilaran City was the only town in the province where energy was fully restored.
 By November 3 nearly all electrical power had been restored.

 By October 20, the water supply in 42 towns of Bohol was restored, but the towns of Calape, Cortes, Loon, Maribojoc, and Sagbayan still had a problem with their water supply.

-As a result of Super Typhoon Haiyan (Yolanda), the province of Bohol suffered another round of power outages since the main source of electricity comes from a power plant in Leyte.
-This power plant, along with transmission lines, were damaged by the storm.
+As a result of Super Typhoon Haiyan (Yolanda), the province of Bohol suffered another round of power outages since the main source of electricity came from a power plant in Leyte which, along with transmission lines, were damaged by the storm.
 Massive brownouts and blackouts lasted for several weeks, even affecting the water supply.
 Electrical power was restored to all municipalities by November 23.